-To support our activities in the near term, we expect to rely on cash generated from our business operations and proceeds from issuances of debt and equity securities, and borrowing availability under our credit facility with Silicon Valley Bank ("SVB").
+To support our activities in the near term, we expect to rely on cash generated from our business and proceeds from issuances of debt and equity securities, including our equity lines with Lincoln Park, and borrowing availability under our credit facility with Silicon Valley Bank ("SVB").
 Taking into account our planned activities and sources of capital, we believe we have sufficient cash resources to satisfy our capital needs for at least the next 12 months.
 However, our estimates of our operating revenues and expenses and working capital requirements could be incorrect, and we may use our cash resources faster than we anticipate.
 Further, some or all of our ongoing or planned investments may not be successful and could further deplete our capital without immediate, or any, cash returns.